 - Put two tablespoons of this mixture in the palm of your hand and roll into balls.
 Repeat until all the mixture is used.

 - In a heavy saucepan heat the oil over low heat.
-Add the onions and cook and stir until the onions become transparent.
+Add the onions and cook and stir until the onions become translucent.

 - Serve with rice of your choice.